bigtoga/Project3/README.md

 </details>

-# Questions we could answer
+# Possible Questions we could answer
 ## Historical analysis
 * Has there been an impact on [Big Oil](https://en.wikipedia.org/wiki/Big_Oil) valuations as crude oil dropped?
 * Which companies are the most/least impacted by crude oil drop?